BTidwellMonsoon/chef_workshop/ChefConf.md

 1. Use exact deps in md.rb
 1. Manage using Berkshelf (don't use for dep calcs)
 1. List inferred cookbooks explicitly first
-1. One app infra eqauls one chef org
+1. One app infra equals one chef org

 ## Attrs vs Data Bags
 * Persistent something something *screw that slide anyway I didn't even want to read it.*